NetworkingB2A/CCNP-Training/Training notes/Wireless.md

 - Difference in decibels between signal and background noise.
 - The background noise is called the Noise floor

+## WLAN Troubleshooting
+Sucessful client WLAN association
+ - Client must be within the AP RF range
+ - Client must properly authenticate to the WLAN
+ - Client should receive a valid ip address on the subnet Some errors you make see.
+May need to google for the real world. check the status code on client tab

 ## Terminology
 Term|Definition|Other